TjuAachen/TjuAachen/README.md

+Hi, everyone!
 I am Yachen Yin and now a master computer science student in Northeastern Univeristy.
 Currently, I am actively seeking for SDE internship/COOP opportunities and am expected to graduate on May 2023.

 If you are intereted in collaborating with me, don't hesistate to contact me !